 The MF-400 can be seen in the pictures below.
+You will need to contact CPN Satellite Services to purchase a gateway unit.

 MF-400 Technical Overview

 The MF-400 Gateway provides network server connectivity for 100 remote LoRaWANTM sensors via Inmarsat IsatData Pro (IDP) satellite terminals and can operate continuously from a single 80W solar panel.